brentsowers1/make-shared-state-hook/README.md

 # Why should I use this library?

-This library is ideal for small to medium complexity applications, when you have use cases where you need to share some state data between components at different levels of the application.
+This library is ideal for when you need to share some state data between components at different levels of the application.
 I wrote up https://www.brentsowers.com/2021/01/best-options-for-sharing-state-between.html to explain my analysis and journey of why I decided to write this library, and why I feel the other options out there (context, prop drilling, redux) aren't the best options.
+This library is simple enough to use as well that it can easily be mixed in with other approaches for sharing state like context and redux.
+You can easily start using this for new use cases without needing to refactor your previous approaches for sharing state.
+The syntax is easy enough to read that it won't be confusing to see this used along side other approaches.

 # Example Usage